 We welcome all visitors and invite you to join us for worship.
 We understand that you may be curious about what to expect during your visit, so keep reading below for some frequently asked questions.

-On Sundays, Divine Liturgy lasts about one hour and thirty minutes.
+On Sundays, Divine Liturgy lasts about 2.5 hours.
 The Divine Liturgy is split into several parts, which you can read about on our Divine Liturgy page.

 There is no rigid dress code for attending church services.
 You will find that Orthodox parishioners tend to dress more formally for services, but any modest clothing ranging from “Casual Friday” attire to formal wear is acceptable.

 Note that we display our liturgical prayers and hymns on two TVs mounted at the front of the church, so we recommend that you sit wherever you will be able to comfortably read what is being displayed.

-Because the Orthodox Church celebrates the Holy Eucharist as the Divine Mystery of Christ’s real, physical presence, it is reserved for members of the Orthodox Church who have prepared themselves to receive the Body & Blood of the Lord.
+Because the Orthodox Church celebrates the Holy Eucharist as the Divine Mystery of Christ’s real, physical presence, it is reserved only for members of the Orthodox Church who have prepared themselves to receive the Body & Blood of the Lord.
 Non-Orthodox visitors are still invited to participate in the worship of the church and are welcome to attend all parts of the service, and you may stay in your pew during the distribution of the Holy Eucharist.